You are here

 - ICD-9-CM Codes: 753.13

 - ICD-10-AM Codes: Q61.2

-This is a genetic disorder of the kidney resulting in the development of multiple bilateral renal cysts and resulting renal damage.
-Also known as polycystic kidney disease.
+This is a genetic disorder of the kidney resulting in the development of multiple bilateral renal cysts, enlarged kidneys and renal damage.

-This diagnosis is based on neprhologist opinion with recourse to MRI scan, ultrasound imaging of the kidneys, intravenous pyelogram, renal function testing, and genetic testing.
+This diagnosis is based on imaging (MRI scan, CT scan or ultrasound of the kidneys), renal function testing, and genetic testing.

 Additional diagnoses covered by SOP

 In most patients, renal function remains intact until the fourth decade of life but once the glomerular filtration rate (GFR) starts to decline, the average reduction is 4.4 to 5.9 mL/min per year.
-Most patients with ADPKD die from cardiac causes.
-Risk factors that have been identified for progressive renal disease in ADPKD include: (1)
+Most patients with ADPKD die from cardiac causes or kidney failure.